gar1t/workshop-2018-nov/README.md

 Each team works collaboratively on these goals:

-- Understand the gist of the paper and how the paper advances state-of-the-art
+- Understand the gist of the paper and how it advances state-of-the-art
 - Install and use the paper implementation to reproduce results
 - Use Guild AI to automate model operations and document functionality
 - Consider ways of applying project in an application
 - Time permitting, consider improvements to the implementation project

-At their discretion, team members may continue to work with the project after the workshop, either for application development or to contribute improvements to the project.
+Team members may continue to work with the project after the workshop, either for application development or to contribute improvements to the project.

 We use this repository to manage source code and coordinate work activities.

 ### Preparation

-The workshop itself is four hours.
-However, we spend time in preparation to maximize our face-to-face time:
+The workshop itself is limited to four hours so we spend time in preparation to maximize our face-to-face time:

 - Identify candidate papers and implementation projects